import ThemedImage from '@theme/ThemedImage';

 4. Pair with the Elgato app

 Open the Elgato Stream Deck app (or Companion) on any machine on the same LAN.
 It discovers DeckBridge like real Elgato hardware.
-Your key presses and button images now travel over WiFi — no physical Network Dock required.

 Verify your setup